 Intermittently funny comedy that takes place in an anonymous suburb where several rank and file employees of a soul-sucking software company watch their lives tick away.
 Eventually a story emerges: our protagonist Peter (Ron Livingston), fed up with his worthless existence, bonds with two coworkers (played with dry wit by David Herman and Ajay Naidu) and they start quietly laying… read more!

-Sweet little comedy, dry as a bone, about a train engineer named Odd Horten (Baard Owe) - and for the record, "Odd" is not an unusual name in Norway, where this film was made - and the mild trouble he gets into after he retires from his job.
+Sweet little comedy, dry as a bone, about a train engineer named Odd Horten (Baard Owe) – and for the record, "Odd" is not an odd name in Norway, where this film was made – and the mild trouble he gets into after he retires from his job.
 Hamer gave us the similarly gentle Kitchen Stories and seems to have… read more!

 Harmless though uninspired comedy about three guys in their thirties (Luke Wilson, Vince Vaughn, Will Ferrell) who start a college fraternity as a way of recapturing the wild spirit of their younger days.
 Sort of.
 This is just a lame "high concept" plot, actually; a mere clothesline on which to hang a bunch of rather ordinary gags and slack Animal… read more!

 Fantastically insane revenge melodrama about a man in his forties (Choi Min-sik in a delirious performance) who, after being held captive in a cell-like room for fifteen years, is suddenly and mysteriously released.
-His goal: To find out who had incarcerated him for so long, and why.
+His goal: to find out who had incarcerated him for so long, and why.
 To reveal anything further would be cruel, for one of Oldboy's joys is… read more!